 The emissions modeling step for chemical speciation creates the "model species" needed by the air quality model for a specific chemical mechanism.
 These model species are either individual chemical compounds or groups of species, called "model species."
 The chemical mechanism used for this study is the CB05 mechanism (Yarwood, 2005).
-The versions of CMAQ used for this study include secondary organic aerosol (SOA) and HONO enhancements.
-The PM{2.5} model species are those associated with the CMAQ Aerosol Module, version 6 (AE6).
+This study used CMAQ 5.1, for which the mechanism includes secondary organic aerosol (SOA), HONO enhancements, the lumped SOA tracer SOAALK (used only in the SOA module of CMAQ and in transport), and a separate naphthalene species (NAPH).
+The PM2.5 model species are those associated with the CMAQ Aerosol Module, version 6 (AE6).
 This modeling case uses CB05 with speciation profile mappings that were updated in February, 2015.
 Table 3-7 lists the model species produced by SMOKE for use in CMAQ.
-Speciation profiles and cross-references are available in the SMOKE input files for the 2011v6.2 emissions modeling platform.

 Table 3-7.
-Emission model species produced for CB05 with SOA for CMAQ 5.0.2
+Emission model species produced for CB05 with SOA for CMAQ 5.1